Passing the 1Z0-819 Oracle Certified Professional Java SE 11: preparation and exam experience

 JetBrains Academy

-I chose not to spend too much time on the mock exams and find other sources to learn and understand the topics, and complete my knowledge because everything was not mentioned in the Oracle courses.
+I chose not to spend too much time on the mock exams and find other sources to learn and understand the topics.
+I felt the course from the Oracle Academy were not complete enough in order to pass the certification.

-I luckily had a new trial period on JetBrains Academy thanks to the renewal of my student license for IntelliJ, so I retook some courses (multithreading and nested classes eg).
+I luckily had a new trial period on JetBrains Academy thanks to the renewal of my student license for IntelliJ, so I retook some courses on topics I was the less confident about (multithreading and nested classes).
+I also did some research on the Internet for articles and Stack Overflow posts.

 Pluralsight 1Z0-819 series

-Then, like four days before the certification, I realized that Pluralsight had released a series of courses dedicated to 1Z0-819!
-I guess they were really fresh (I had checked a bit more than a month before and they weren’t there) and they were a reaction to the 25-years anniversary event…
+Then, four days before the certification, I realized that Pluralsight had a new series of courses dedicated to 1Z0-819.
+I guess they were really fresh because I checked a bit more than a month before and they weren’t there.

 Although I found them pretty late, they helped a lot!
 If you’re reading this: start with them, watch them all, take notes, then test your knowledge with Enthuware, and search for additional articles or videos on weak points!

-I binge watched (because I was in a hurry ppl) the most relevant, useful lessons regarding my problematic topics.
-Most of them were great, with summaries on important points, tips and tricks, and so on.
+I binge watched (because I was in a hurry at this point) the most relevant, useful lessons regarding my weakest topics.
+Most courses were great, with summaries on important points, tips and tricks, and so on.

-Still, I retook a few mock exams and failed hard.
+Even with the additional courses I took, I was still failing miserably at mock exams.
 Just like the more I knew and understood, the worst I was performing.
-Whaaaat.
 I was sure I was gonna fail the certification.
-So I decided to make a session of meditation and accept what was: I was gonna fail but it didn’t matter, this would be for a later time, I just wasn’t ready yet.
-And I spent the morning of the certification cleaning my house to relax (totally irrelevant information).
+So I decided to make a session of meditation and accept what was: I was gonna fail but it didn’t matter, I just wasn’t ready yet.
+And I spent the morning of the certification cleaning my house to relax (totally irrelevant information, or is it?).

-(For information regarding Ethuware mocks, I’d done the 3 start exams with very few preparation, from which I passed two, then I took 5 or 6 mid-exams which I failed around a consistent 58%, then I took one final exam after Pluralsight binge-watching which I failed with 52%, and the last exams I took were the “most-missed questions” were I passed several times with 70 to 80%… No clear pattern here, idk.
-For OCA I had done all exams and could see a progression, for OCP it was just a mess.
-Stress maybe?)
+For information regarding Ethuware mocks, I had done the 3 start exams with very few preparation, from which I passed two, then I took 5 or 6 mid-exams which I failed around a consistent 58%, then I took one final exam after Pluralsight binge-watching which I failed with 52%, and the last exams I took were the “most-missed questions” were I passed several times with 70 to 80%… For OCA I did all mock exams and could see a clear progression, for OCP it was just a mess.
+Stress, maybe?

 How did the OCP certification exam go

-I had to do the exam at home because of the Covid situation and the limit date (my local center was fully booked).
+I had to do the exam at home because of the Covid-19 situation and the limit date (my local center was fully booked).

-I had taken the OCA certification at my local center, then passed two Cloud related certifications at home (for Covid reason).
-The Cloud certifications were more theoretical but a programming certification is more practical, which can be tricky at home because you cannot have paper, you have nothing to write!
-Iterating over N-dimensions arrays in your head is though for example… There is a virtual whiteboard during the exam which is a pain to use so you end up doing it all mentally.
+I had taken the OCA certification at my local center, then passed two Cloud related certifications at home.
+The Cloud certifications were more theoretical than programming certifications.
+It’s a bit uncomfortable at home because you cannot have paper, you have nothing to write, and you cannot even mutter!
+Iterating over N-dimensions arrays in your head is though, it’s even worse when you have to do it in silence and control the movements of your mouth… There is a virtual whiteboard during the exam which is a pain to use so you end up doing it all mentally.

-Knowing that constraint, I had done all the mocks without paper, to be prepared.
-I would really advise to do it in a local center when possible because knowing that someone is watching you, not being allowed to mumble, look away from the screen, write… can add to the stress.
-Plus you must have a place that closes entirely.
+Knowing that constraint, I did all the mocks without paper, to be prepared.
+I would really advise to take the certification exam in a local center when possible, because knowing that someone is watching you, not being allowed to mumble, look away from the screen, write… can add to the stress.

 Regarding the constraints of the 1Z0-819 exam, passing grade is 68%, time allowed is 90 minutes and number of questions is 50.
 To compare, OCA was a pass at 65%, it had 70 questions and time allowance of 150 minutes.
-I had read a lot of complaints that the time was too short for the OCP.
-When I’m doing mocks at home I’m always pretty fast, but I remember that for OCA I finished the exam 10 to 15 minutes before the end.
-You get to read the questions more carefully on the D-day I guess.
+I read a lot of complaints about the allowed time being too short for the OCP.
+When I’m doing mocks at home I’m always pretty fast, but I remember that for OCA I finished the exam only 10 to 15 minutes before the end.

-So exam started, and in the beginning it felt really easy, a lot of level I questions.
-I got a feeling that difficulty level was raising with the questions, but that might just be a result of exhaustion because questions are supposed to be totally random.
+The first questions felt really easy, a lot of level I questions.
+I got a feeling that difficulty level was rising with the questions, but that might just be a result of exhaustion because questions are supposed to be totally random.

-I finished the exam a little 15 minutes in advance (so again, don’t agree with the fast that timing is too tight).
-I re-read the first question, noticed I had fallen into a dumb trick, corrected my answer, then I was too exhausted to review the rest of it and I quit.
+I finished the exam a little 15 minutes in advance (timing seemed really alright for me).
+I re-read the first question, noticed I had fallen into a trap, corrected my answer, then I was too exhausted to review the rest of it and I quit.
 Funny enough, the exact same thing happened when I passed OCA.
 So always review at least your first answer!

 Also worth mentioning that any additional knowledge of general computer science topics like Operating Systems, File Systems, Design Patterns, tech vocabulary… is really a plus, and necessary to completely understand it all.